 TGah editor: Modify sublcause 4.15 Speed Frame Exchange of TGah Draft 1.2 as shown:

-4.15 Speed Frame Exchange
+4.15 Bi Directional TXOP

-Speed frame exchange provides the functionality that enables an AP and non-AP STA to exchange a sequence of uplink and downlink PPDUs in a TXOP.
-This continuous frame exchange sequence may exchange both uplink and downlink data frames between the pair of STAs.
-This operation mode is intended to reduce the number of contention-based channel accesses, improve channel efficiency by minimizing the number of frame exchanges required for uplink and downlink data frames, and enable STAs to extend battery lifetime by keeping Awake times short.
+Bi Directional TXOP (BDT) provides the functionality that enables an AP and non-AP STA to exchange a sequence of uplink and downlink PPDUs within a TXOP.
+This continuous frame exchange sequence can include the exchange of both uplink and downlink data frames between the pair of STAs.
+BDT is intended to reduce the number of contention-based channel accesses, improve channel efficiency by minimizing the number of frame exchanges required for uplink and downlink data frames, and enable STAs to extend battery lifetime by keeping Awake times short.
+As compared to Reverse Direction (RD) protocol, BDT includes requirements for PHY-layer signaling that provides medium reservation information at the lowest PHY rate to minimize the possibility of interference with the exchange.

 References: